klaviyo/klaviyo-swift-sdk/README.md

 Steps 1 & 2 set your app up for receiving deep links but now is when you need to figure out how to handle them within your app.

-If you are using UIKit, you need to implement [`application:openURL:options:`](https://developer.apple.com/documentation/uikit/uiapplicationdelegate/1623112-application) in your applictions's app delegate.
+If you are using UIKit, you need to implement [`application:openURL:options:`](https://developer.apple.com/documentation/uikit/uiapplicationdelegate/1623112-application) in your application's app delegate.

 Example: